Implementation of Lauwersmeerdijk-Vierhuizergat reinforcement project commences

 Nature development Grote Wateren

-With its nature measures, the dike reinforcement contributes to achieving the statutory objectives for Natura 2000 and the Water Framework Directive.
+With its nature conservation measures, the dike reinforcement project contributes to achieving the statutory objectives for Natura 2000 and the Water Framework Directive.
 The Ministries of Infrastructure and Water Management and Agriculture, Nature, and Food Quality have launched a separate investment program for this purpose, the Programmatic Approach to Large Water Bodies (PAGW).
 Rijkswaterstaat (RWS), the Netherlands Enterprise Agency (RVO), and Staatsbosbeheer are working on behalf of the PAGW with the aforementioned project parties and, in parallel with the dike reinforcement, on measures to make the Wadden Sea nature more climate-proof and robust.
 The main goal is to restore the ecosystem of the Wadden Sea.

 Children sound the ship's horn for the poem and crane at the start of the Lauwersmeerdijk-Vierhuizergat dyke reinforcement work.